-PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by February 12, 2016.
+PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by February 1, 2017.
 Important Note: U.S. passports must be valid SIX months beyond the intended stay overseas.
-Individuals who do not currently possess a valid passport should apply for one immediately upon acceptance into the program.
-Applicants applying after February 12, 2016, may need to request expedited services or apply in person at the Chicago Passport Agency.
+Individuals who do not currently possess a valid passport should apply for one immediately.
+Applicants who apply for a passport after January 1 should request expedited services or apply in person at the Chicago

+Passport Agency.
 If applicants are not within the Chicago area, they must apply at the nearest passport agency.
-Information on acquiring a U.S. passport is available at the U.S. State Department's website: http://travel.state.gov/content/passports/english.html.
+Information on acquiring a U.S. passport is available at the U.S. State Department's website: https://travel.state.gov/content/passports/en/passports.html.
 Foreign passport holders may need special visas for travel and are responsible for obtaining all necessary visas.